You are here

 3rd Year PhD Student

 My first foray into the Arab world came as a high school student, upon receiving a scholarship to study at the Arabic Language and Cultural Institute, Marrakesh, Morocco.
 I subsequently pursued Islamic studies during and following my undergraduate program at the University of Michigan-Dearborn, completing courses in Islamic jurisprudence, Qur'anic exegesis, hadith, Arabic grammar and other topics at institutes in Egypt, Saudi Arabia, and the United States.
 Since coming to Cornell in 2016, I have spent time studying Persian as a FLAS fellow, and Syriac as a Dumbarton Oaks fellow at the Hill Museum and Manuscript Library, Collegeville, Minnesota.
-I currently participate in the Brett de Bary Interdisciplinary Mellon Writing Group, "Perceiving the Past, Representing the Present: The Formation of Identity in Late Antique Texts and Media."
+In 2017-18, I participated in the Brett de Bary Interdisciplinary Mellon Writing Group, "Perceiving the Past, Representing the Present: The Formation of Identity in Late Antique Texts and Media," and am currently a participant in the Einaudi-SSRC Dissertation Proposal Development Program at Cornell.

 - Near Eastern Studies